Legal Malpractice Lawyers in Virginia, Representing Victims in Failure to File Cases

 What Qualifies as Legal Malpractice in Virginia?

-Though there are many things that could qualify as legal malpractice, the types of attorney negligence cases which can be successfully litigated are few and far between.
-Our legal malpractice lawyers are skilled and experienced in fighting for results in these types of cases when warranted in order to hold legal professionals accountable for preventable mistakes.
+The types of attorney negligence cases which can be successfully litigated are few and far between, though there are many things that could qualify as legal malpractice.
+Our legal malpractice lawyers fight for results when warranted to hold legal professionals accountable for preventable mistakes.
 We also offer legal malpractice representation in neighboring jurisdictions to the Commonwealth of Virginia.

-Contact our firm today to start your legal malpractice case evaluation.
+Contact our firm today to start your free case evaluation.

 What Is the Statute of Limitations for Malpractice?

-The statute of limitations is the time limit for filing a complaint and it varies based on the state where the malpractice occurred.
-In Virginia the statute of limitations will depend on a number of case-specific details, so you need to start your legal malpractice case evaluation as soon as possible in order to be able to determine when you must file to comply with the filing deadlines.
+The statute of limitations is the time limit for filing a complaint.
+It varies based on the state where the malpractice occurred.
+In Virginia the statute of limitations will depend on a number of case-specific details.
+This is why you need to start your legal malpractice case evaluation ASAP to determine the filing deadlines.

 Whether you’re entitled to compensation will depend entirely upon the unique facts of your case.
 In Virginia, the following facts must be proven to establish that legal malpractice occurred:

-- Financial loss: The negligent actions of a lawyer must directly lead to a financial loss, a loss of privilege or a right to file a claim by his or her client for a malpractice claim to be successful.
+The negligent actions of a lawyer must directly lead to a financial loss, a loss of privilege or a right to file a claim by the client.

 Negative Legal Outcomes are Not Always Malpractice

-Attorneys who utilize a legal strategy that proves ineffective have not necessarily breached their duty as long as they have acted in good faith, that is, they have exercised the normal diligence, care, and skill expected in their profession.
-However preventable errors that cause financial damages to a client, like filing mistakes or failure to timely respond, can be legal malpractice.
+Utilizing a legal strategy that proves ineffective is not necessarily a breach of an attorney’s duty as long as they have acted in good faith.
+Good faith that they have exercised the normal diligence, care, and skill expected in their profession.
+However preventable errors that cause financial damages to a client CAN be legal malpractice.

-Because filing mistakes by attorneys can lead to legal and financial disasters on top of the original matter handled by the negligent attorney, be sure that you contact a qualified legal malpractice law firm to evaluate your claim as soon as possible.
-Contact us today at (704) 420-3725 or via our online form for a confidential legal malpractice case evaluation.
+Filing mistakes by attorneys can lead to legal and financial disasters on top of the original matter.
+This is why it’s important that you contact a qualified law firm to evaluate your claim as soon as possible.
+Legal malpractice attorneys are few and far between.
+Contact us today at (703) 638-7717 or via our online form for a confidential legal malpractice case evaluation.